-Sustaining an injury on the job is nerve racking, stressful, and even frightening.
-Not only are you contending with physical pain, you are not able to work, to earn the income you need to make ends meet, to support yourself and/or your family, to pay for the mounting medical bills, therapies, and medications.
+Sustaining an injury on the job is nerve-racking, stressful, and even frightening.
+Not only are you contending with physical pain, but you also are not able to work, earn the income you need to make ends meet, support yourself and/or your family, to pay for the mounting medical bills, therapies, and medications.

 Workers Comp Not Paying Medical Bills and Other Expenses?

 - You missed the window of time in which to notify your employer.
 In Florida, you have 30 days from the day you were injured or 30 days from the day you were diagnosed with a work-related illness to inform your employer.

 - You did not file a workers comp claim within the required period of time.
 Under Florida law, you have two years in which to file a workers’ compensation claim.
 It is best to file as soon as possible after you are injured/made ill at work.